mtake986/Data_strs_final_project/stack.md

 Create a list and add **Good morning** to it.
 Then, change **morning** to **evening** instead of **morning**.
 Note that
 * you need to add one letter or a space at a time.
-* when you pop some words, you an use for loop.
+* when you pop some words, you can use for loop.
-* in order to connect all words in a list, use
+* to connect all words in a list, use
 ``` python
 print(''.join(your_list_name))
 ```